ChrisKneller/capital-market-roadmap/README.md

 ### Bonds

 - A bond is a loan packaged in a certain way to make the ownership easily transferrable
+- Bond prices and yields move inversely to each other
 - Repayment includes:
     - Interest
         - Payable over time (periodic coupon)